wagnerjfr/springboot-rest-mysql/README.md

 ```
 docker exec -it docker-mysql mysql -uspring-user -psecret
 ```
 You will be connected to MySQL.
-Type *bye* to exit.
+Type `exit` to exit.

 ## 3. Launch the application and interact with it
 From the project root folder, run the command below to launch the application: